dperconti/haskell/Chapters/18Monad/18Monad.md

 - Left identity `return x >>= f = f x`.
 Applying `return` leaves the data untouched.
 - Associativity `(m >>= f) >>= g = m >>= (\x -> f x >>= g)`.
 Regrouping the functions should not have any impact on the final result.

+- Left Identity Law − The return function does not change the value and it should not change anything in the Monad.
+It can be expressed as "return >=> mf = mf".
+- Right Identity Law − The return function does not change the value and it should not change anything in the Monad.
+It can be expressed as "mf >=> return = mf".
+- Associativity − According to this law, both Functors and Monad instance should work in the same manner.
+It can be mathematically expressed as "( f >==>g) >=> h =f >= >(g >=h)".

 Using Checkers (as in 17.2) with `quickBatch (monad [(a, b, c)])` where `a`, `b`, and `c` are three values which indicate the type to be used.

 The **Kleisli composition** (_fish_ operator: >=>) is about composing two functions which both return monads.
 It can be imported with import `Control.Monad ((>=>))` and has the following signature (in comparison to normal function composition):